rcl-ssl/docs/autorenew/test.md

 In this section, you will learn how to test the RCL AutoRenew function.

-This test is limited to connectivity of the APIs.
-User's must ensure that [Access Control](../authorization/access-control-app.md) is properly set for the [AAD Application](../authorization/aad-application.md) or the certificates renewals may fail, even though this connectivity test passes.

 - In the Azure portal, open the function app and open the 'Functions'

 - Then, open the 'Certificate-Test' function